xavier-orcutt/chinle-primarycare-scheduler/tutorial/tutorial.md

     2025-08-29 Friday afternoon: staffed by ['Bornstein', 'Mccrae', 'Miles']

-**A clinic schedule for August 2025 was successfully generated that satisfies all constraints.
-The schedule accommodates approved all leave requests while maintaining a minimum staffing level of 3 providers per session.
-Each provider receives their appropriate number of clinic sessions per week, with reduced sessions following inpatient service weeks.
-RDOs were assigned according to provider preferences where possible.**
+**The August 2025 clinic schedule has been successfully generated, satisfying all constraints.
+The schedule honors all leave requests while maintaining minimum staffing of 3 providers per session.
+Each provider is assigned their appropriate number of weekly clinic sessions, with reduced sessions following inpatient service weeks.
+RDOs have been allocated according to provider preferences where possible.
+Leave has been provided for the Monday prior to and the Friday following inpatient service.**